amarillion/helixgraph/README.md

 # helixgraph

-An library of path finding & graph algorithms for game development, for JavaScript ES6
+A library of path finding & graph algorithms for game development, for JavaScript ES6

 This library includes